 This Pride Month, we at Sonoma Magazine join the celebrations by highlighting some of our local LGBTQ-owned businesses.
 The owners of these businesses feel they have a mission that extends beyond running a company.
-They want to bring people together and give back to the community, while serving up exceptionally delicious food, glasses of wine and cups of coffee.
+They want to bring people together and give back to the community, while serving up exceptionally delicious food, glasses of wine, cups of coffee, and engaging books.

 555 Healdsburg Ave., Santa Rosa, 707-303-7372

 Mercury Wine owner Brad Beard first came to Sonoma County from Phoenix, Arizona in 2008.
 “Geyserville mines brought Italian immigrants, Italians brought grapes, and grapes brought me,” Beard said.
 The winery’s name pays homage to both Geyserville’s historical mercury mines and to Freddie Mercury, the late lead singer of the rock band Queen.
 Freddie Mercury also is the name of Beard’s friendly dog, who is always ready to greet customers upon their visit.

 The tasting room, operated by Brad’s brother, Grady Beard, is a popular stop for tours, including Out in the Vineyard, an event and travel company that caters specifically to the LGBTQ community.
 The Mercury team strives to make their establishment a friendly and inviting environment, often putting on live music performances with the owners and other guests for happy hour.